Reading at Fern Hill

 Throughout our curriculum, our pupils read, comprehend, interpret and respond to texts that inspire them, educate them, enrich their vocabulary, challenge their thinking, make them laugh, make them cry and most importantly, teach them to understand, empathise with and value different cultures, traditions and opinions - real or imagined.

 Children take home reading books each week from when they are ready in Reception and then throughout their time with us right up to Year 6.
-We have a full range of reading books from a variety of different schemes including Pearson Bug Club, Oxford Reading Tree, Read Write Inc and Collins Big Cat, organised by reading level into coloured bands, including fiction, poetry and non-fiction.
+We use the Pearson Bug Club reading scheme that includes fiction, poetry and non-fiction.
+This scheme is organised by reading level and phonics progression to ensure books are accurately matched to our pupils’ phonics ability.

 Your Child’s Reading Record